kajamiko/cookbook/README.md

 As the project is using **mongodb**, I have just made a .docx file explaining documents' structure.
 It is stored in the project's /db folder.

-The project's deployed version is configured to use populated database hosted on mlab.com.
+For demostration purposes, the project's deployed version is configured to use populated database hosted on mlab.com.
-As images are stored in the project's filesystem, the deployed version is also populated.
+As images are stored in the project's filesystem, the deployed version is also populated with images.

 ## Testing